robotology/icub-tech-support/.github/ISSUE_TEMPLATE/support-request.md

 - either using labels if you're already a contributor,
 - or by specifying it while detailing the issue.

-Fill in the following two sections
+Fill in three following two sections
 -->

 ## Description of the failure